 The administrative office of the Liberal Arts Department.
 Work-study students comfortable with general office skills, primarily making copies, are needed as office assistants.

-Supervisors: David Scanlon, Jeni Dahmus, Megan Shove, Eric Mortensen, Lee Anne Tuason
+Supervisors: David Scanlon, Jeni Dahmus, Megan Shove-Bido, Eric Mortensen, Lee Anne Tuason

 The Lila Acheson Wallace Library, located on the fifth floor, is designed to be a comprehensive resource for the Juilliard community’s performance and research needs.
 Work-study students are needed throughout the academic year to work at the circulation desk, in the bindery and archives, and to work on the Concert Program database project.
 During the summer months student workers also assist with shelf-reading and inventory.